dominictarr/stack-expression/explain.md

 We don't just want to parse patterns, we want to get data out.
 Usually there is surrounding syntax that we don't actually care about, so we want to be explicit about what we capture.

-`group` is an array for collecting captures. `Text` takes a rule, and if it matches, it saves the matched text in the groups array.
+`group` is a function for collecting captures. `Text` takes a rule, and if it matches, it calls `group` with the matched text.
 (all the previous rules need to also add `group` argument, and pass it on to subrules)

 ``` js